Rossa (singer)

-Rossa has produced numerous hit songs and gained Multi-Platinum Award & Million Award for her albums.
-Since 1999, her albums have been released in Southeast Asia and also Japan.
-Her second compilation album, The Best of Rossa (2011) is listed third on the list of best-selling albums of all time in Indonesia with album sales of more than 5 million copies.
-Her solo album Love, Life & Music also broke the Indonesian Record World Museum (MURI) and Indonesia Recording Industry Association (ASIRI) for selling over 100,000 copies of CD in a day.
-Her songs have been used for over 160 soundtrack titles, both for films and soap operas, until 2022.
-Rossa has won many awards, with a total of more than 120 awards until 2022; she is one of the most awarded Indonesian artists in history.
+She is the highest-paid Indonesian performers in Malaysia and Singapore.
+She is also among the highest-paid performers in Indonesia.
+Since her debut, Rossa has released several commercially successful albums and earned multiple Multi-Platinum and Million-Sales certifications.
+Her albums have been distributed across Southeast Asia and in Japan since 1999.
+Her compilation album The Best of Rossa (2011) is ranked third on the list of best-selling albums of all time in Indonesia, with sales of more than 5 million copies.
+Her album Love, Life & Music (2014) set a record with the Indonesian World Records Museum (MURI) and the Indonesian Recording Industry Association (ASIRI) for selling more than 100,000 CDs in a single day.